zack-dev-cm/github-repo-sum.github.io/privacy-policy.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at [kaisenaiko@gmail.com].
+If you have any questions about this Privacy Policy, please contact us at [developer email](mailto:kaisenaiko@gmail.com).